madhavkant29/Weapon-Detection-system-using-YOLOv5/README.md

 **Challenges & Issues**

-Low Confidence Scores (around 0.6) due to a small dataset, insufficient training epochs, or potential class labeling inconsistencies
+Low Confidence Scores (around 0.6) due to a limited training mainly insufficient training epochs(only 25)

 False Positives and False Negatives, leading to misclassifications or missed detections